 Frustration occurs when you don’t have the ability to change or achieve something.
 If you’re feeling frustrated with your writing you’re likely saying some of the following things to yourself:

 - I don’t know how to begin this piece.

 - I don’t know what to say next.

 - No matter how much time I spend on it, this piece of writing isn’t getting any better.

 What to notice: Frustration in the writing stage means you haven’t given yourself enough time for thought.
 In the editing stage, it means you’re too close to your work.

 What to do about it: Before you write, get away from your desk and spend some time thinking about what you want to say.
 Good ideas almost never occur at a computer — they happen when we’re off doing other stuff: walking, running, cooking, cleaning.
 Here are some other steps to take:

 - After you’ve thought about your writing, do a mindmap.
 This can help give you a better route into your story or piece.

-- Write in small chunks of time: 15 minutes scattered four times throughout the day will be more productive than an hour all at once.
+- Write or edit in small chunks of time: 15 minutes scattered four times throughout the day will be more productive than an hour all at once.